 What’s new?
 ICCS 2022 builds on ICCS 2016 and aims to extend its regional and thematic scope.
-For each cycle, ICCS develops new measures to address the recent challenges in civic and citizenship education (CCE) from societal contexts, considering issues such as the increase in populist movements, authoritarian government practices, or issues related to climate change and environmental protection.
-In the context of SDG education target 4.7, new aspects of civic knowledge, attitudes, and behaviors will be explored in cooperation with participating countries and our academic project advisors.
+For each cycle, ICCS develops new measures to address the recent challenges in civic and citizenship education (CCE) from societal contexts, considering issues such as global citizenship issues and environmental sustainability, digital citizenship, immigration and diversity in communities and populism and alienation from democracy.
+In the context of SDG target 4.7, new aspects of civic knowledge, attitudes, and behaviors will be explored in cooperation with participating countries and our academic project advisors.

 Key facts for participants:

 • Enrollment is open for new and returning countries and subnational entities.
 (Participants do not need to be IEA members)

 • Core target population and sampling design: 8th grade students, min. of 150 schools per country; up to 15 teachers of all subjects with an option for teachers of civic-related subjects

 • New areas of interest for research are defined in collaboration with participating countries

-Sample design modifications are possible to meet regional reporting interests
+• Sample design modifications are possible to meet national reporting interests

-Regional questionnaires are possible to accommodate regional needs as implemented for Europe and Latin America in 2016 and 2009, and Asia in 2009
+• Regional questionnaires are planned to address region-specific issues as implemented for Europe and Latin America in 2016 and 2009, and Asia in 2009

 • Linkages to national and regional assessments can be considered where appropriate

 • Computer-based assessment is planned as an option